johnny9/crypto-serverless-dca/README.md

-# Dollar Cost Average purchases of Crypto currencies
+# Dollar Cost Average purchases of Crypto currencies (GDAX)
 The goal of this project is to provide a simple script to purchase various cryptocurrencies from GDAX that can be deployed easily into AWS Lambda.